We Soda scraps UK share listing in blow to London

 However, the company said UK investors "remain extremely cautious" and We Soda was unable to reach a fair valuation.

-We Soda's reversal is a the blow to the UK's reputation.
+We Soda's reversal is a blow to the UK's reputation as a financial centre.

-The listing would have been the biggest flotation so far this year.
-Just two weeks ago, We Soda's chief executive Alasdair Warren declared: "London still works".
+Just two weeks ago, the firm's chief executive, Alasdair Warren, declared: "London still works."

-But on Wednesday, Mr Warren said despite being "encouraged by the breadth of investor engagement globally" and interest in its initial public offering, the "reality is that investors, particularly in the UK, remain extremely cautious".
+Prior to that Arm Holdings, the Cambridge-based microchip designer, chose the US over the UK despite lobbying by the UK government to list its shares in London.

+Earlier this year, building materials giant CRH said it would be moving its main share listing from London to New York.

+We Soda's flotation would have been the UK's largest so far this year and the company would have entered the blue chip FTSE 100 index.

-"This extreme investor caution in London meant that we were unable to arrive at a valuation that we believe reflects our unique financial and operating characteristics," he said.
+But this week, Mr Warren said: "This extreme investor caution in London meant that we were unable to arrive at a valuation that we believe reflects our unique financial and operating characteristics."

+He told the BBC's Today programme that the valuation was "not just a UK issue" but a "broader European issue".

+Mr Warren continued to back London as a viable place to sell its shares.
+But he said that We Soda would look to grow in North America, adding: "So perhaps when we reconsider coming back to the market, that will be a credible alternative."